By Language 45 min read

 $crawler = $client->request('GET', 'https://spa-example.com');

-$titles = $crawler->filter('.product .title')->each(fn($n) => $n->text());
+$titles = $crawler->filter('.product .title')->each(fn ($n) => $n->text());

-What to store
+What has to be stored:

 sql